Configuring an SMS Provider for the Account

 2. Type the authorization token number in Auth Token.

-3. Select a Phone Number from the drop-down list.
+Select a messaging service or phone number from the drop-down list.

 Follow these steps to configure Esendex as the SMS provider: